Who can make a complaint?

 What is Sexual Abuse and Sexual Misconduct?

-Sexual Abuse is defined in the Health Professions Act, as “means the threatened, attempted or actual conduct of a regulated member towards a patient that is of a sexual nature and includes any of the following conduct:
+Sexual Abuse is defined in the HPA, and means “the threatened, attempted or actual conduct of a regulated member towards a patient that is of a sexual nature and includes any of the following conduct:

 - Sexual intercourse between a regulated member and a patient of that regulated member;